Kelechi-Okorie/alx-low_level_programming/0x00-hello_world/README.md

-File 3-name - Script that compiles a c file and creates an executable named cisfun File 4-puts.c - C program that prints exactly "Programming is like building a multilingual puzzle followed by a new line File 5-printf.c - C program that prints exactly with proper grammar, but the outcome is a piec of art, followed by a new line
+File 3-name - Script that compiles a c file and creates an executable named cisfun File 4-puts.c - C program that prints exactly "Programming is like building a multilingual puzzle followed by a new line File 5-printf.c - C program that prints exactly with proper grammar, but the outcome is a piec of art, followed by a new line File 6-size.c - C program that prints the size of various types on the computer it is compiled and run on